Swift for NNC

 ModelBuilder

-Sometimes, your Model can change its shape based on the inputs.
-ModelBuilder can take the input, and generate appropriate model.
+can take the input, and generate appropriate model.
 However, these models need to match on parameters.
-For example, if you have different length of text input to your transformer model, ModelBuilder can be helpful.
+For example, if you have different length of text input to your transformer model, ModelBuilder

 DataFrame

-DataFrame provides an easy way to construct data feeder into your computation.
+provides an easy way to construct data feeder into your computation.
 The data feeder is memory and computation efficient, meaning for each column you try to pull, only that column will be materialized.
-Hence, if you loop through a list of file names and declare a column to be the loaded images, only one image loaded at a time when you loop through the DataFrame.
+Hence, if you loop through a list of file names and declare a column to be the loaded images, only one image loaded at a time when you loop through the DataFrame

 let df = DataFrame(from: [filename1, filename2, filename3])